 Installing the CPU Cooler

 Today's fast processors generate a tremendous amount of heat.
 Without a good CPU cooler, a modern processor would burn out in mere seconds.
 That's one of the reasons that this revision of the site includes a page dedicated to keeping your homebuilt computer cool.
 If you haven't read it already, I suggest that you read it now.

 Inadequate cooling also can result in data errors, performance problems, and reduced processor life.
 CPU manufacturers typically provide lists of "approved" coolers for their chips.
 These coolers may or may not be any better than other coolers, but using a non-approved cooler might void the CPU's warranty.

 To extend your homebuilt computer's life and maximize its performance while not running the risk of voiding the CPU warranty, I recommend that you use the best cooler you can find that has been manufacturer-approved for your particular processor.
 The processor cooler is not a place to skimp.
 It would be a shame to spend all that time and money to build your own computer, and then the CPU burns up because of an inadequate or poorly-designed cooling fan.

 Parts of a CPU Cooler

-Another important element of the cooling system is something called "heat sink compound" or "thermal jelly," which is applied between the heat sink and the die of the processor to improve heat transfer from the processor to the heat sink.
+In addition to the cooler itself, another important element of the cooling system is something called "heat sink compound," "thermal paste," or "thermal jelly."
+It's applied between the heatsink and the die of the processor to improve heat transfer from the processor to the heatsink, which in turns improved cooling.

 If you are using a heat sink with pre-applied heat sink compound, then all you need to do is peel the protective tab off the heat sink prior to installing the cooler.
 It's very simple.
 Forgetting this simple step, however, can cause serious damage to your processor.

 If your heat sink doesn't have pre-applied compound (or if you don't want to use the pre-applied compound), you will need to remove the pre-applied compound and apply the paste you want to use directly to the processor die.